kamangir/bluer-sandbox/bluer_sandbox/docs/bps/test-introspect-template.md

 🔥
 ```

-then, in the first window,
+validate in the first window,

 ```text
 🔥